Allen5288/AI-FullStack-Web-Platform-Knowledge-Notes/03 - Devops/02 - Serverless/02 - DevelopNotes.md

 ### Add outbound
 - add outbound url as env
 - add outbound policy
-- select the right with notification or websocket, if noticifcation, see applciaiton or watch, if app should also add the translte code
+- select the right with notification or websocket, if notification, see application or watch, if app should also add the translate code